Trademark Registration in Brazil

 This payment will only be due in case of successful registration.

-The average application process takes 24 months.
+The average application process for trademark registration in Brazil takes 24 months.

 This is an estimated process time for straightforward cases based on current timeframes for applications.
 It may vary considerably.

-A scanned copy of a signed power of attorney document.
+To register a trademark in Brazil, you need to provide a scanned copy of a signed power of attorney document.

-Brazil recognizes three-dimensional (3D) trademarks, allowing protection for distinctive product shapes or packaging.
-The Brazilian Patent and Trademark Office (INPI) requires that 3D trademarks be represented by a set of images showing the object from different angles (front, back, top, bottom, and sides).
 The shape must not be common to the product or dictated solely by technical function.
 Brazil has a unique requirement that 3D trademark applications include a statement describing the trademark's distinctive elements.
 If the 3D mark lacks inherent distinctiveness, evidence of acquired distinctiveness through use may be required.
 For more information, visit the INPI website.